 Did punishment for poem violate First Amendment rights?

 Lavine and his father sued in federal court, contending that school officials violated his First Amendment rights by punishing him for the content of his poem.
 Lavine also claimed that school officials violated his free expression rights by refusing to remove negative documentation about the incident in his student file.

 In 1999 a federal district court ruled in favor of the Lavines on both counts.
 The district court determined that the school officials overreacted and that they should not maintain any negative documentation about James as a result of the incident.

-9th Circuit says decision must be understood in context of school shootings
+9th Circuit upheld expulsion, looked at context of school shootings

 A three-judge panel of the Ninth Circuit reversed in 2001, reasoning that the case must be understood against the backdrop of Columbine and other school shootings.

 The appeals court applied the Supreme Court’s test from Tinker v.
 Des Moines Independent Community School District (1969), which asks whether school officials could reasonably forecast that the student expression might cause a substantial disruption of school activities, against the “totality” of the surrounding facts, which included James’s past disciplinary record, a domestic dispute he had with his father, and the violent content of the poem.

 The Court concluded that “Taken together and given the backdrop of actual school shootings ... these circumstances were sufficient to have led school authorities reasonably to forecast substantial disruption of or material interference with school activities—specifically, that James was intending to inflict injury upon himself or others.”